 - What does the Histogram show?

-Wide Angle Shooting - NEW BRIGHTON
+Wide Angle Shooting

 This 3 hour workshop is designed to improve your Wide Angle photography.
 The course can be undertaken with any standard zoom lens, or a wide angle lens.